 Fellows recognize chronic illness or dying trajectories of terminal illness, organ failure, frailty, and sudden illness to help prognostication.
 They can identify the imminently dying patient, complications of cancer, and cultural and ethical issues surrounding end-of-life and death.

 Gain knowledge of advanced directives and multidisciplinary team/support systems for chronically ill and dying patients.

-Inpatient experience will span at least 4 months in duration or roughly 100 hours monthly, although most fellowships do more.
+Inpatient experience will span at least four months in duration or roughly 100 hours monthly, although most fellowships do more.
 Most fellows achieve this experience by working in a palliative care inpatient unit or by participating on a palliative care consultation team or both.
 ACGME requires fellows to see 100 new patients and follow at least 10 patients longitudinally across settings by the end of fellowship.

 Elective: Fellows must spend at least 1 month or equivalent of elective time in a clinically relevant field.
 Electives may include ethics consultations, geriatric medicine, interventional pain management, medical psychiatry, pediatrics, HIV clinic, medical oncology, radiation oncology, pulmonary, cardiology, neurology clinics, or other experiences determined to be appropriate by the program director.

 Fellowship scholarly activity: This must be completed during fellowship and can be a research project or quality improvement project involving hospice & palliative medicine

 Yes.
 The written boards are offered every other year, and there is no HPM oral exam component.
 Recertification is every 10 years.
 A new option is to maintain certification through ABIM’s longitudinal knowledge assessments (LKA), where you complete a question bank every five years with 30 questions per quarter.
 In 2022, the pass rate for the first-time takers was 85%.6